LED Strip Lights - Everything You Need to Know

 It’s a fact that they consume, on average, 80 – 90% less electricity than equivalently bright traditional light sources like incandescent and CFL bulbs (Compact Fluorescent Lamps).

-This means that you’ll make enormous savings on your electricity bills when you do decide to make the switch and will achieve a very fast return on your initial investment as a result!
+This means that you’ll make enormous savings on your electricity bills!
+And, when you do decide to make the switch, you'll achieve a very fast return on your initial investment as a result!

 Compared to incandescent and fluorescent light bulbs, LEDs have an incredibly long life-expectancy.
 Indeed, boasting an average life-expectancy of up to 100,000 hours, LED strip lights will still be capable of lighting up your life many, many years from now, and that’s if you have them switched on for a good proportion of every night!

-As you'll see from the photo, aluminium profiles come in a wide variety of widths to suit the type of LED tape you're using, and they'll help you optimise your LED Strip’s beam angle.
+As you'll see from the photo, aluminium profiles come in a wide variety of widths to suit the type of LED tape you're using.
+These profiles will help you optimise your LED Strip’s beam angle.

-This will ensure that you achieve exactly the right light placement and a professional looking installation that will last!
+This will ensure that you achieve exactly the right light placement.
+Not to mention, a professional looking installation that will last!

 They’re Ultra Convenient

-An absolute doddle to fit, LED Strip Lights can be unpacked and working beautifully within just half an hour.
+An absolute doddle to fit, you'll unpack your LED Strip Lights and they'll be working beautifully within minutes!

-And, if they don’t quite fit your installation, they can be cut-to-length at predetermined points along their length, using nothing more technical than a simple pair of kitchen scissors!
+And, if they don’t quite fit your installation, you can cut them at predetermined points along their length.
+This might sound tricky, but you can cut LED strips using just a pair of kitchen scissors!

-What You’ll Need to Think About When You’re Choosing Your LED Strip Lights
+Things to Think About When Choosing LED Strip Lights

 The first thing you’ll need to think about when you’re planning to buy some LED Strip Lights is what you need them to do for you.
 Obviously, you want them to provide light, but the whys and the wherefores will definitely help you choose the right type!

-Yes, believe it or not, LED Strip Lights can be used outdoors as well as indoors just as long as you choose a type with a sufficiently high IP-Rating.
+Yes, believe it or not, you can install LED Strip Lights outdoors as well as indoors.
+Just make sure you choose a type with a sufficiently high IP-Rating.

 Ingress Protection Ratings are there to ensure that your LED Strip Lights are able to withstand everything from a bit of dust to a dunking in the bath.
 For example, an LED strip with a high IP-Rating can be used in moderately wet areas such as the bathroom, shower room and kitchen, because they’re much more water-resistant than those with lower ratings.